I work for a large technology company, and I'm a father of four. I enjoy writing and being outdoors.

 When I realized what was happening, I laid on the horn and started moving across three lanes of traffic to the shoulder.
 I was extremely tired—half-conscious at best.
 My wife heard me honking over the phone, and I remember her telling our kids to get in the car.
 I couldn't give her a meaningful response.

 My wife called 911, and an ambulance soon found me.
 I was admitted to the nearest hospital through their ER.
 I spent the better part of a week there, as they pricked and probed every part of me, treating me with their stroke protocol.
 After tens of thousands of dollars of tests (CT scans, MRIs, MRAs, X-rays, invasive scopes, blood tests, biopsies, etc.) a consultation of four specialists unanimously agreed I was merely anemic, and had given blood far too often over the years.
-I was told by these doctors, I could never give blood again.
+I was told by these doctors that I could never give blood again.